-In most cases your Claimant Commitment will be drawn up during a conversation with your work coach at your local jobcentre.
+In most cases your Claimant Commitment will be drawn up with your work from your local jobcentre.

 Your Claimant Commitment will set out what you have agreed to do to prepare for and look for work, or to increase your earnings if you are already working.
 It will be based on your personal circumstances and will be reviewed and updated on an ongoing basis.
 Each time it is updated, you will need to accept a new Claimant Commitment to keep receiving Universal Credit.

 The Claimant Commitment is your record of the responsibilities that you have accepted in return for receiving Universal Credit, and the consequences of not meeting them.

 Your Universal Credit payments may be cut if you don’t meet your responsibilities.

 You can view your latest Claimant Commitment online.
 You will also be able to update your progress on your goals using that account.